 In the days of LinkedIn and social media, most managers or organisations have a social media presence.
 There is no harm in reviewing anyone on the interview panel and their employment history.

 If you cannot find any of the interview panel on the internet, you can look at the employer’s website to give you a better understanding of the day-to-day functioning of the organisation and exactly what role you are applying for.

 During the interview, it is always acceptable to ask questions at the end and seek clarification, perhaps on the roles of the interviewers and how you might be interacting with them if you were successful in your role.

 Researching the organisation

 It is imperative to come to an interview knowing about the organisation you applied for.
 Again, almost all organisations these days have a social media presence.
-Knowing about an organisation and being able to relay facts and information about it during an interview, will not only impress employers, but keep you at level with internal applicants who generally have an advantage for having inside knowledge of an organisation.
+Knowing about an organisation, and being able to relay facts and information about it during an interview, will not only impress employers, but keep you on a level with internal applicants, who generally have an advantage for having inside knowledge of an organisation.

 Most organisations will publish their improvement plans or good news stories.
 Incorporate these details into responses to show prospective employers that you have a commitment to shared goals and values of their organisation.

 Overall, you want to come across as interested, and confident when asking questions of your prospective employer.
 You do not want to come across as being too difficult or ask too much of an organisation before an interview.
 First impressions count immensely in social work, as it gives an indication of what service users and colleagues will experience if you are successful.